FrontEndFoxes/accountability-ladder/README.md

 In any of the following circumstances, the person in charge should turn over the appropriate information to the police.
 Do not try to deal with it yourself.
 Work or school is notified.

-**Consequence:** Involve law enforcement and suggest violator be banned for life.
+**Consequence:** Involve law enforcement and ban violator permanently.

-**Rehabilitation:**  If rehabilitation makes sense in these cases and the perpetrator is not banned for life then the perpetrator and the committee should work together to determine an appropriate plan.
-Then when it is completed the perpetrator should report back in order to apply to be allowed back into the community.

 **Further reading:**